RogerJFX/IntelliSearch/README.md

 first level results by remote services' results?
 Why not mapping them in order to get a tree of more qualified results, that might be filtered later?

-That's, what we are about at this very moment.
+That's what we are about at this very moment.
 Looks pretty fine so far.

 And yes, we should think about some website explaining and documenting all this.
 Stay tuned.